 - Operating laboratories or other facilities for scientific, agricultural, animal husbandry, or industrial research (developmental or testing).

 - Cattle and horses.
 The animals must be held for at least 24 months, and more than one-half of the owner's gross income must come from farming or ranching in Idaho in the year of the sale.

-- Timber grown in Idaho and held for at least 24 months.
+- Timber.
+The timber must be grown in Idaho and held for at least 24 months.

-NOTE: To determine if the holding period is met for property sold in an installment sale, you must look to the holding period requirements in effect for the year the property was sold.
-(For more information, see Income Tax Administrative Rule 171.05c, Holding Periods.
-Installment Sales.)
+NOTE: To determine if the holding period is met for property sold in an installment sale, you must look at the holding period requirements in effect for the year the property was sold.
+(For more information, see Income Tax Administrative Rule 171.06c, Holding Periods.
+Installment sales.)

 Gains from the sale of the following don't qualify for the deduction:

-- Real or tangible personal property not having an Idaho situs
+- Real or tangible personal property not located in Idaho

 - Tangible personal property not used by a revenue-producing enterprise